gvwilson/sdxpy/src/perf/index.md

-The four methods that were simple to write for `DfRow` are equally simple to write for `DfCol`, though once again our implementation has accidentally disallowed empty dataframes:
+The four methods that were simple to write for `DfRow` are equally simple to write for `DfCol`, though once again our prototype implementation accidentally disallows empty dataframes:

 [% inc file="df_col.py" keep="simple" %]

+As with `DfRow`,
-Checking for equality is also straightforward—as with `DfRow`, the method relies on implementation details of its own class but uses the interface defined by `DataFrame` to access the other object:
+the method that checks equality relies on the internal details of its own class but uses the interface defined by `DataFrame` to access the other object:

 [% inc file="df_col.py" keep="equal" %]

 To select columns,
-we can just pick the ones named by the caller and use them to create a new dataframe.
+we pick the ones named by the caller and use them to create a new dataframe.
 Again,
-this recycles the existing storage, which is safe to do as long as we never modify a dataframe in place:
+this recycles the existing storage:

 [% inc file="df_col.py" keep="select" %]